jfrog/charts/stable/artifactory/README.md

 # JFrog Artifactory Helm Chart

-## These charts are old
+## Before you begin
-The  charts in this  repo are old and pre-unified  platform versions.
-The latest ones are at https://hub.helm.sh/charts/jfrog/
+The Helm Charts in this repository apply to Artifactory version 6.x.
+For latest version which  is  artifactory 7.x please refer to https://hub.helm.sh/charts/jfrog/

 ## Prerequisites Details